| On a weed-grown spur behind the shop, or at the far end of the yard, sits

 1868 crossing.
 In the summer of 1993, cost-conscious SP discontinued operations

 over the older route, choosing to rely exclusively on its newer crossing.
+Having witnessed a multitude of railway operations around the world, I

 can say with certainty that seeing SP’s rotaries in action was one of the